 Chris Bock was named Chief Judge in 2013.
-He attended his first Pebble Beach Concours back in 1963 at the young age of 18.
-A decade later he was appointed a Class Judge, and he has continued to serve among the judges on 27 occasions, often acting as Chief Class Judge for American Classics.
-He also serves on the Concours Selection Committee, a group of about a dozen experts who choose the cars that are invited to participate in this event, and he plays key roles overseeing field and ramp operations on Concours Sunday, making certain that all runs smoothly.
-He has also been an entrant on five occasions-often showing Packards, a marque to which he is devoted.
+He attended his first Pebble Beach Concours d'Elegance back in 1963 at the young age of 18, he was first appointed a Class Judge a decade later, and he continued to serve among our Judges over the ensuing decades, often acting as Chief Class Judge for American Classics.
+Mr. Bock is also on the Concours Selection Committee, a group of about a dozen experts who choose the cars that are invited to participate in this event, and he plays key roles in overseeing field and ramp operations on Concours Sunday, making certain that all runs smoothly.
+He has been an entrant on five occasions-often showing Packards, a marque to which he is devoted.
 Apart from the Concours, Mr. Bock has also served as President and National Head Judge of the Classic Car Club of America and as editor of The Cormorant for The Packard Club.
 He is a retired real estate broker and a foster parent.

 Chief Honorary Judge

-2012 Honorary Judges
+2015 Honorary Judges

 Manvendra Singh Barwani

 His Highness Rana Manvendra Singh belongs to the erstwhile royal family of Barwani in Madhya Pradesh.
-With a keen interest in automobiles from an early age, he successfully melded his passionate hobby with work, starting India's first vintage and classic car restoration workshop in 1978.
+Keenly interested in automobiles from an early age, he successfully melded his passionate hobby with work, starting India's first vintage and classic car restoration workshop in 1978.
 Today he is a well-known and respected authority on vintage and classic cars in India.
-As such, he has been featured on numerous television programs, and he has written for a multitude of publications.
-He coauthored the book Automobiles of the Maharajas with Sharada Dwivedi.A founding member of the Vintage and Classic Car Club of India, Manvendra Singh serves as Curator for the Cartier Travel with Style Concoursd'Elegance and has judged at many other car events.
+As such, he has been featured on numerous television programs and has written for many publications.
+He co-authored the book Automobiles of the Maharajas with Sharada Dwivedi.A founding member of the Vintage and Classic Car Club of India, Manvendra Singh serves as Curator for the Cartier Travel with Style Concoursd'Elegance and has judged at many other car events.
 He is a member of the Society of Automotive Historians.

 Stephen F. Brauer

-St. Louis, MO
+St. Louis, Missouri

-Stephen Brauer is Chairman and CEO of Hunter Engineering Company, which designs, manufactures, and sells computer-based automotive service equipment to automobile manufacturers and dealers worldwide.In June 2001 President George W. Bush appointed Mr. Brauer as U.S. Ambassador to Belgium, where he served until September 2003.
+Stephen Brauer is Chairman and CEO of Hunter Engineering Company, which designs, manufactures, and sells computer-based automotive service equipment to automobile manufacturers and dealers worldwide.In June 2001 President George W. Bush appointed Mr. Brauer as US Ambassador to Belgium, where he served until September 2003.
 He is a past member of the Smithsonian National Board and is active in numerous charitable and civic organizations.
 Mr. Brauer is a longtime collector of American classic cars, Springfield Rolls-Royce and postwar coachbuilt Rolls-Royce and Bentley.

 Wayne K. Cherry

-Bloomfield Hills, MO
+Bloomfield Hills, Michigan

-A graduate of Art Center, Wayne Cherry joined GM in 1962, spending 26 years in Europe where he became responsible for the design of all GM European vehicles.
-From 1992 to 2004 as Vice President of Design he was personally responsible for the new design direction for Cadillac and helped to reestablish GM as a design leader with a wide range of concepts from Autonomy to Solstice, and the Cadillac concepts Evoq and Cadillac Sixteen.Retired after 42 years, Mr. Cherry is a consultant with MIT, P&G’s Design Board, and he designed the VSR sports rod.
+A graduate of Art Center, Wayne Cherry joined GM in 1962, spending 26 years in Europe where he was eventually responsible for the design of all GM European vehicles.As Vice President of Design from 1992 to 2004, he was responsible for the new design direction for Cadillac, and he helped to reestablish GM as a design leader with a wide range of concepts from Autonomy to Solsticeas well as the Cadillac concepts Evoq and Cadillac Sixteen.Retired after 42 years, Mr. Cherry is a consultant, and he designed the VSR sports rod.

 Miles C. Collier